chalmerlowe/intro_to_sprinting/class_materials/lesson_01_intro_to_the_workshop.md

 * [Lesson 03](./lesson_03_venv_overview.md): An overview of virtual environments, a tool to keep the code from one project separate from other projects
 * [Lesson 04](./lesson_04_github_overview.md): An overview of github, a version control repository
 * [Lesson 05](./lesson_05_git_overview.md): An overview of git, a form of version control software
-* [Lesson 06](./lesson_06_intro_to_the_project.md): An introduction to the sample project
+* [Lesson 06](./lesson_06_intro_to_the_project.md): An introduction to the sample project: a way cool calculator
-* [Lesson 07](./lesson_07_project_hands_on.md): The sample project: a way cool calculator -  a hands-on project so the students can practice, repeatedly, all of the skills from A to Z of contributing to a project.
+* [Lesson 07](./lesson_07_project_hands_on.md): The sample project: a hands-on project so the students can practice, repeatedly, all of the skills from A to Z of contributing to an open source code base.

 # What not to expect
 This workshop does not cover...

 * How to program
-* Programming in Python
+* Programming in any specific language

 This is not a programming workshop, nor is it a Python workshop.
 It is intended to prep students to contribute to open source projects, it is not intended to teach students how to program.

-The example code in this version of the workshop is written in Python, but this project can be run using an example project in another programming language.
+The example code in this version of the workshop is written in Python, but this project can be run using an example project in another programming language, if desired.

 # Learning objectives

 Participants should expect to achieve the following learning objectives upon completing this workshop:

-* Be able to install the following software
+* Be able to install the following software: conda, git, etc
 * Be able to create a virtual environment
 * Be able to use git and github to create a copy of an open source project on their own computer
 * Upon editing OR adding content to the project